 Wanting to drive more traffic to your blog is achievable, but it takes work to get results.
 To recap, I went over a brief overview of how search engine bots work.
 Why proper architecture is critical to having success with SEO and your blogs.
 How to perform adequate keyword research for your blog and find semantic opportunities to drive additional traffic.
 I briefly talked about Buzzsumo and how to pitch influencers to amplify your blog content, but stressed that creativity needs to be in place.

-If you have any questions about this topic, I am a Boston SEO who can help!
+If you have any questions about this topic, I am a New York SEO who can help!